RomanosTrechlis/blog-gen/README.md

 For this project I used the core ideas of [Mario Zupan's](https://zupzup.org/) blog generator and altered them to fit my needs.

-Zupzup explains everythin in [this](https://zupzup.org/static-blog-generator-go/) blog post, so I will continue from where he stopped.
+Zupzup explains everything in [this](https://zupzup.org/static-blog-generator-go/) blog post, so I will continue from where he stopped.

 ## 1. Use a configuration file.